KarishmaChauhan1996/RFM-segmantion--Ecommerce-Company--ML-Project/README.md

 # Overview
 We have data from an  E-Commerce Company which we utilized to gain  marketing insights to define marketing strategies going forward.
 This project applies RFM Analysis (Recency, Frequency, Monetary) to an e-commerce dataset to segment customers based on their purchasing behavior.
 The goal is to identify and target different customer groups for marketing strategies, loyalty programs, retention efforts, and personalized offers.
+RFM Analysis is a marketing technique that segments customers based on:
+- Recency (R): How recently a customer made a purchase
+- Frequency (F): How often they purchase
+- Monetary Value (M): How much money they spend

 ## Objective